-Recently, the British Bindi team got into our ball gowns and heels, to attend Focus Leukaemia‘s Great Gatsby Charity Dinner & Dance.
-The Great Gatsby theme was well executed throughout the event, from the decor, to the entertainment, to the music.
+Recently, the British Bindi team got into their ball gowns and heels, to attend Focus Leukaemia‘s Great Gatsby Charity Dinner & Dance.
+The Great Gatsby theme was well executed to perfection throughout the event, from the grandeur decor and entertainment to the music and snazzy vibe.

-It was exciting to get glammed up for an event in our home city of Wolverhampton, and we’re proud to share our fellow Wolverhampton-er, Samrick’s story with you.
+It was exciting to get glammed up for an event in our home city of Wolverhampton.
+However, more importantly, we’re proud to share a story with you, from our fellow Wolverhampton-er, Samrick.

 Founder of Focus Leukaemia

 Samrick Singh Bahia was 19 in 2013 when he was diagnosed with acute lymphoblastic leukaemia.
 He was in his second year of university, we can’t imagine how life-shaking that period must have been.
 However, fast-forward to October 2016, Samrick has founded and managed Focus Leukaemia — a fantastic charity supporting Delete Blood Cancer.

 This year alone he’s been given the ‘all clear’ after a 4-year battle with leukaemia, completed the Three Peaks challenge, honoured by David Cameron for raising over £100,000 and has recruited more than 1,000 new donors to the Stem Cell Register… oh and of course, has just thrown a super swanky Charity event!
 Samrick was also honoured as Pride of Britain’s West Midlands Fundraiser of 2015, after being anonymously nominated for the award.

 Samrick has also been educating and raising awareness for the need for Stem Cell Donors, particularly from ethnic minority communities.
 As a result, a friend of Samrick’s registered to become a Stem Cell Donor and discovered he was a match for somebody earlier this year, and amazingly saved their life.
 This was all thanks to the awareness raised by Samrick’s previous charity event.